-A significant portion of the paydowns of the RMBS acquired with offering proceeds have been or will be deployed into the acquisition of MSRs.
+A significant portion of the paydowns of the RMBS acquired with offering proceeds have been deployed into the acquisition of MSRs.
 The Company may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.